-- On call pharmacist should be made aware - Site manager should be made aware they will make the decision on whether to inform the bronze on-call in most cases this can wait until morning. - The police MUST not be called unless if falls into the category above.
+- On call pharmacist should be made aware - Site manager should be made aware they will make the decision on whether to inform the bronze on-call or if this can wait to morning. - The police should not be called unless if falls into the category above.

 All losses must be reported on the Trust datix system and escalation to one of the list should happen at the earliest possible opportunity.
-Please also use the Trust email system to inform the above people.
-Do not rely purely on the datix system for cascading information as many people get numerous datix and this could be missed so a direct email including datix is required.